unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 Currently, we are only officially supporting running the Union Testnet binary (`uniond`) as a Docker container.

-You are welcome to try other means of running the binary.
-If you succeed in running a node outside a Docker container, please let us know about it in our [Discord](https://discord.gg/union-build).
+It is possible to run the `uniond` binary outside of containers, however, we aren't directly supplying bare-metal binaries at this time.

-This guide assumes you have [Docker](https://www.docker.com/get-started/) correctly installed and configured for your system.
+This guide assumes you have [Docker](https://www.docker.com/get-started/) correctly installed and configured on your system.
 We provide `uniond` images for Linux on both x86_64 (amd64) and aarch64 (arm64).

 ## Getting the Docker Image

-To get the `uniond` Docker image, you can visit [our container on the GitHub Container Registry](https://github.com/unionlabs/union/pkgs/container/uniond), or run the following command:
+To get the `uniond` image, you can visit [our container on the GitHub Container Registry](https://github.com/unionlabs/union/pkgs/container/uniond), or run the following command:

 ```sh
 export UNIOND_VERSION='v0.13.0'